FAQ on "Brain Death"

 In medical practice, a physician who is not on the organ transplant team must declare death to avoid any potential conflict of interest.
 However, it must be emphasized, that the neurological criteria must be rigorously and consistently applied and a judgment made of total brain death before a person is declared dead.

 In fact, if we consider this caveat of the need for rigor and consistency, those who claim that organ procurement is homicide are not off the mark in cases of abuse of the criteria—and the same can be true for any criteria for the determination of death.
 That is, certain physicians or other health care professionals might fail to diligently apply the criteria and proceed unscrupulously to the deceptive claim that the person is dead when the proper confirmations have not been obtained, hastening the withdrawal of life support and the procurement of organs.
 The motivation behind unscrupulous applications is not always organ procurement, of course.
 For example, it may be simply a surrender to the euthanasia mentality of wanting to end the person’s perceived suffering or a concern with facility expenses and bed availability, even when organ donation has been declined.

 How does the media add to the confusion over this matter?

 The media is often imprecise in the way that they say that a patient who is brain dead "had life support removed, and died."
 Obviously, one who is dead cannot die again.
+On the flip side, the media sometimes characterize minimally conscious, comatose, or other unresponsive states as “brain death,” even though no official medical diagnosis by the neurological criteria has been made and does not in fact apply.
 Reporting such as this shows a careless imprecision in the use of language and a general ignorance about neurological criteria for ascertaining death.